The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 Mounts (Mechanical Backbone)

-Each of these systems sits on a heavy-duty custom steel pier, a deliberate decision.
-A rigid pier removes a whole class of problems—tripod flex, settling, seasonal re-leveling, and the “mystery drift” that shows up when you bump a leg or fight ground vibration.
+But the mount is only half the story.
+Every system sits on a heavy-duty custom steel pier, which removes a whole class of problems: tripod flex, settling, seasonal re-leveling, and the “mystery drift” you get when the ground or a tripod leg becomes part of the system.

 With the piers in place, the mount is working on a stable foundation, which is exactly what you want when you’re chasing consistent performance night after night.